Dave and Max walked in the other day from a Dunkin' Donuts run.

 "What happened?"
 I asked.

-After Max went into another room, Dave explained that the staffer at the counter had watched as Max informed Dave he wanted chocolate milk.
-"He doesn't talk," she said, although Max was, in his own way.
+Dave explained that the staffer at the counter had watched as Max informed Dave he wanted chocolate milk.
+"He doesn't talk," she said, although Max was talking, in his own way.

 She was just being kind, of course.
 Except she gave Max free donuts because he has a disability, and she felt badly for him.
 And that is what concerns me.